Xilinx/mlir-aie/docs/buildHostLin.md

 # Troubleshooting

-## Signing your XCLBIN (older xdna Linux drivers)

-1. Signing your array configuration binary aka.
-XCLBIN
-    ```bash
-    sudo bash
-    source /opt/xilinx/xrt/setup.sh
-    # Assume adding an unsigned xclbin on Phoenix, run
-    /opt/xilinx/xrt/amdxdna/setup_xclbin_firmware.sh -dev Phoenix -xclbin <your test>.xclbin

-    # <your test>_unsigned.xclbin will be added into /lib/firmware/amdxdna/<version>/ and symbolic link will create.
-    # When xrt_plugin package is removed, it will automatically cleanup.
-    ```
-    1. Alternatively, you can `sudo chown -R $USER /lib/firmware/amdnpu/1502/` and remove the check for root in `/opt/xilinx/xrt/amdxdna/setup_xclbin_firmware.sh` (look for `!!!
-Please run as root !!!`).

 ## Resetting the NPU

 It is possible to hang the NPU in an unstable state.
 To reset the NPU: